Virgin vs Refined Coconut Oil: 5 Things You Need To Know

 Great news!
 Both Refined and Virgin Coconut Oil have the same nutritional profile.
 No matter which coconut oil you prefer, both will contain 63% medium chain triglycerides, including 50% lauric acid.

 What Should I Look For When Buying Coconut Oil

 An easy way to check if you’re buying quality coconut oil is to make sure it’s certified organic and verified Non-GMO.
 The next step is to confirm that Virgin Coconut Oil is cold-pressed, made without hexane, and never deodorized or bleached.
 Refined Coconut Oil should never be refined using harsh chemicals, so be sure to check if it’s steam-refined.

-Organic refined coconut oil naturally has a yellowish color to it.
-This is normal and is to be expected.
+Organic Refined Coconut Oil naturally has a yellowish color to it, which is normal and to be expected.
 Only chemically bleached and refined coconut oil is pure white.
-Our Refined Coconut Oil goes through an organic steam refining process and some of the yellow color naturally remains in the product as the dried coconut is not treated with sulfites or other bleaching agents.
+Made using an organic-approved process, our Refined Coconut Oil is steam-refined, expeller-pressed, and gently filtered for a finished product free of the aroma or flavor of coconut.
+Some of the yellow color naturally remains in the product since the dried coconut is not treated with harmful chemicals or solvents.

 At Nutiva, we take our commitment to excellence a step further and dedicate 1% of sales to support sustainable agriculture.
 Specifically, we support the small farming communities in Southeast Asia where we source our coconut oil.
 We sponsored the planting of 100,000 coconut seedlings in 2015, and in five years these seedlings will grow into producing coconut trees and provide farmers with increased income and improved livelihood.
 We also partnered with Fair Trade USA to implement a school lunch program for children in our farming communities.
 You can read about that HERE.